 1. Introduction

 In this report I aim to look at binary classification and see how preprocessing and different classifier models affect the recall, precision and accuracy of classifying images.
-The two classifiers that have been chosen for this are Multi-Layer Perception (MLP) and Random Forests (RF) due to some of their opposing pros and cons for the given task.
-This being looking at different photos of London and classifying them as memorable or not memorable based on training data of Brighton with the same labels.
+The two classifiers that have been chosen for this are Multi-Layer Perception (MLP) and Random Forests (RF) due to some of their opposing pros and cons for the task of looking at different photos of London and classifying them as memorable or not memorable based on given training data from Brighton with the same labels.

 Methodology